 This course focuses on the application of nursing science and public health concepts to develop strategies to address community/public health problems.
 The framework of primary, secondary, and tertiary levels of prevention is utilized in the provision of community and population based care.
 Selected community resources will be utilized for guided clinical experiences.
-9 hours clinical.
+Online section available, 3 lecture hours and 9 clinical hours.